 Stress.Emotional stress and physical exertion are risk factors for triggering cluster headaches.

-Cluster headache attacks often coincide during times of seasonal change, especially in spring or autumn.
+Cluster headache attacks often coincide with times of seasonal change, such as in spring or autumn.
 Changes associated with daylight savings during these times of year may alter the normal sleep-wake cycle and trigger attacks.

 Family History and Genetic Factors